Writing and Publishing My First Novel and the Lessons I Learned.

-When you set out to write a book, even one as straight forward as a detective mystery, you have to be prepared for the level of work required.
+When you set out to write a book, even one as straightforward as a simple detective mystery, you have to be prepared for the level of mundane work required.

 If you already consider yourself to be a writer and, like so many of us, have been pumping out a wide range of; Short Stories, Poetry, Instructional Articles, Political Commentary, or even Recipes, then you probably do have the proven writing skills to finish that thing called a BOOK!

 You see, with me, it became that THING that was sitting there, on my iPad, waiting patiently for me to get back to work on it.

-An unfinished book can draw at a writer's attention.
+An unfinished book can draw at a writer's psyche.
 And with each new idea or inspiration that pops into the writer's head, he feels the need to jump up and work on his book project.

-Somewhere I read an article by a famous established author and he described this writer's angst with; an unfinished Book is a fickle and demanding B^%#, and she can drive you crazy.
+I read an article somewhere by a famous established author and he described this special writer's angst with; an unfinished Book is a fickle and demanding B^%#, and she can drive you crazy.

-Going to the next level with a Book
+Going to the next level with your Book

-When you decide to move up to taking on the task of writing a complete book which is actually so much more than just a long Story, you also have to understand that you must now write at a higher level than you did with your shorter works.
+When you decide to move up to taking on the task of writing a complete book, know that it is actually so much more than just a long Story; you also have to understand that you must now write at a higher level than you did with your shorter works.

 Of course, back then you were putting out those 500-word or even 2000 to 5000 word works, with ease.